nickvidal/mailsheet/README.md

 ## Setup

 The setup takes about 30 minutes.
 This is well worth it because in the long-run MailSheet will help you save thousands of hours.

 If you need any help, feel free to email nickvidal AT gmail.com:
 - For a single user, the setup cost is U$100.
 - For an organization, the cost is U$500 (I'll deploy MailSheet as a Web app so that all users can use it).

+With MailSheet, there are *no monthly charges* and *no email sending limits* (just the [one](https://support.google.com/a/answer/166852?hl=en) from G Suite itself, which is pretty high).

 ### Create the Unsubscribe Link